 Another key part of the initiative is to assist the companies in taking their work beyond our shores.
 We have been building on our international venue and festival connections for a few years now with the aim to potentially link our artists up with touring possibilities.

-Working on My Night Moves is the first of two Basement Visions works in 2019 and plays 06 - 23 Mar.
-Book tickets or find out more info here.
+RECLAMATION is the second and final Basement Visions work in 2019 and plays 19 Sep - 05 Oct.
+Book tickets or find out more info here